mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 Remember the golden rule: value your reviewer's time.
 A reviewer generates high-quality feedback when you allow them to focus on the interesting parts of your code.
 If you require them to untangle your code or police simple mistakes, you both suffer.

 Lastly, communicate thoughtfully.
 It's frighteningly easy for simple miscommunications or thoughtless comments to derail a review.
-Emotions run hot when discussing code, so be conscious of pitfalls that could make your reviewer feel attacked or disrespected.
+Emotions run hot when critiquing someone else's work, so be conscious of pitfalls that could make your reviewer feel attacked or disrespected.

 Congratulations!
 If you've reached this point, you're now an expert reviewee.
 Your reviewer is likely in love with you, so treat them well.